cipherboy/gnome3-wallpaper-agent/README.md

 git clone https://github.com/cipherboy/gnome3-wallpaper-agent
 ```

-Edit the path to the executable in the desktop file.
-Then, to install:
+Edit the `Exec=` field in the [desktop file](https://github.com/cipherboy/gnome3-wallpaper-agent/blob/master/gnome3-wallpaper-agent.desktop#L4) with the correct path to the git repository.

+Then, to run at startup:

 ```bash
 cd gnome3-wallpaper-agent # if not already in the cloned git repository